pablolafontaine/personal-website/README.md

 ## TODO

-- Add projects and bio pages
+- Add projects and blogs
 - Add cool transitions
-- Finish About Me
+- Add some links to index page

 ## How to Deploy